Florida Loquat News

 Mark Your Calendars

-The Seventh annual Florida Loquat Festival will be Saturday March 21, 2020.
+This year’s Florida Loquat Festival will be Saturday March 26.
 Mark your calendars and make arrangements now to join loquat fans from around the state at Frances Avenue Park in New Port Richey.

-For more details on the 2020 festival, read further in this issue of FLN.
+See more details later in this issue of Loquat News.

 Stay tuned for further updates, and please send us your stories and images.